-The PFMI-IOSCO disclosure was updated and made public in July 2024.
+The PFMI-IOSCO disclosure was updated and made public on a regular basis.
 DDRS will update this disclosure document if there are any material changes to the company or its businesses and disclose the updated document at a frequency of at least once every two years.

 Under its ASIC License and MAS Regulations, DDRS is required to provide cumulative, weekly statistical data publicly.
-This information is provided on the DDRS public websites11.
+This information is provided on the DDRS public websites.